paulej/perc-framework/draft-jones-perc-private-media-framework.md

 This solution framework also allows the MDD to access RTP headers and all or most header extensions, as well modifying a certain subset of the headers and the ability to add some header extensions.
 MDD is responsible for authenticating the integrity all RTP packets sent to it and enable endpoints to authenticate the RTP packets received.

-Thus, there is a need for two security contexts and two associated encryption keys; an “inner” key (E2E Key(i); i={a given endpoint}) for authenticated encryption of RTP media between endpoints and an “outer” key (HBH Key(j); j=(a given hop)) for the hop between an endpoint and an MDD or between MDDs.
+To enable the above, this framework defines the use of two security contexts and two associated encryption keys; an “inner” key (E2E Key(i); i={a given endpoint}) for authenticated encryption of RTP media between endpoints and an “outer” key (HBH Key(j); j=(a given hop)) for the hop between an endpoint and an MDD or between MDDs.
 Reference the following figure.

 ```